 An alternative to using the autoguider port is to write your own software to send guiding commands over the serial connection using the LX200 protocol.
-Although there may be small delay or jitter caused by the serial transmission, it should be adequate for most purposes.
+There are commands to start and stop guiding movements, the serial transmission may cause a small delay and jitter that nevertheless should be adequate for most purposes.
+There are also Precision Guiding commands available allowing you to move the mount exactly for a precalculated amount of steps, time or arc seconds.